ALVOR

 The right people say yes

-Four independent approvers - Architect, Assurance, Business Owner, Technical Owner - each review from their own lens.
-Conditional approvals, risk acceptances, and full audit trails.
-Nothing reaches production without every stakeholder's documented, timestamped sign-off.
+Four independent approvers (Architect, Assurance, Business Owner, Technical Owner) each review from their own lens.
+Approve, reject, or request changes with conditions that route the design back a phase.
+Risk acceptances are documented, and nothing reaches production without every stakeholder's timestamped sign-off.
 This is where governance becomes permanent record.

 How much security does this project actually need?